UPP Foundation

 Phone: 020 7398 7200

-Registered Office: 12 Arthur Street, London, EC4R 9AB
+Registered Office: First Floor, 12 Arthur Street, London, EC4R 9AB

 Overview

 Established in 2016 by University Partnerships Programme (UPP), the UK's leading provider of on-campus student accommodation, the UPP Foundation is an independent registered charity that has invested over £1 million across 34 pilot projects since its inception.
 The Foundation is solely funded by UPP but operates independently with its own Board of Trustees.
 Its mission is to enhance partnership and innovation in the higher education sector by awarding grants and providing a platform for debate.
-In 2021, the Foundation launched its “Belonging to the Future” strategy (running until 2025), focusing on student wellbeing, environmental sustainability, and higher education's public value.
-Annual grant giving typically ranges from £100,000 to £160,000, distributed through an annual competitive grants round that attracts approximately 50 applications for 5-8 awards.
+The Foundation launched its “Belonging to the Future” strategy, running until 2025, focusing on student wellbeing and social capital, green and sustainable civic universities, and higher education's public value.
+Annual grant giving typically ranges from £100,000 to £270,000, distributed through an annual competitive grants round that attracts approximately 50 applications for 5-8 awards.

 Funding Priorities